 - Please discuss internal IT/Security policies within your organization to ensure there are no firewall/security or administrative rights issues that may require involvement from your IT department prior to installation/updates.
 All CCW VRDC users must reside in the United States and must only connect to the CCW VRDC from an IP registered for use in the United States.

-- Currently supports Windows 7 or newer operating systems; does not support MAC.
+- VRDC currently supports Windows 10; does not support MAC.

 - Must have a broadband internet connection.

 - Microsoft Internet Explorer, Mozilla Firefox, or Google Chrome (latest version recommended)

 - Depending on the browser used, while the core transfer functionality is available there may be cosmetic differences.

 - Disable caching - additional information is provided in the SFTS User Guide.

 - Multifactor Authentication (MFA) - you will need to enroll an Okta factor.

 - Overall CCW VRDC performance depends on the user's local capacity.

 - Must have enough free disk space to hold the file to be downloaded to their local machine.
 Please ensure that you have adequate space on the destination drive to which you will be downloading files.

 - Must have VMware Horizon Client version 4.1 or higher.

 Q: Will users be able to upload external files to the CCW VRDC?
 (FAQ030)